Judgment and Decision Making 2006-2022

 This is the journal of the Society for Judgment and Decision Making (SJDM) and the European Association for Decision Making (EADM).
-It is open access, published on the World Wide Web, at least every two months.
-We have no author fees so far.
+It is open access, published on the World Wide Web.

 What we publish

-Types of articles: We publish articles of any length, including new empirical contributions, adversarial collaborations, informative replies to relevant articles, meta-analyses, and theoretical articles.
+Types of articles: We publish articles of any length, including new empirical contributions, adversarial collaborations, informative replies to relevant articles, meta-analyses, theoretical articles, historical overviews, and potential target articles designed for published comments.

 Replications: We publish replications, so long as they have a compelling rationale, e.g., the original results were surprising.

 Registered reports: We will review the Introduction and Method section of proposed studies (plus something like a power analysis, if relevant).
 If these are accepted, then we promise to publish the results.
 The idea is to encourage risky but important studies (including replications) by removing the fear that a negative or ambiguous result will not be publishable.
 See the note2 for further details.